Refurb

 When to use this calculator

-Use this calculator when considering adding living space to your property through loft conversion.
+Use this calculator when considering adding living space through loft conversion.
 Ideal for homeowners looking to add bedrooms without extending, property developers assessing flip projects, or investors analyzing value-add opportunities.
-Essential before getting quotes to understand project viability and expected returns.

 Frequently Asked Questions